Wedding Reception

 These little touches add personality and help spark conversation umong guets!

-Yes its annoying, we hear you!
+Yes, it’s annoying, we hear you!
 Here is some information that you need to know as some guests simply won’t attend your wedding.
 (Even though you gave them 2 years notice).

-Guests That Don’t Show
+Guests Who Don’t Show